 Instructions

-- You can add more lemon juice or vanilla extract if needed.
+- You can add more vanilla extract if needed.

 - Place the icing in a frosting bag fitted with a writing tip.

-- Pipe the pieces of the house together first and then use it to add the decorations.
+- Pipe the pieces of the house together first and then use the icing to add the decorations.

-- Be sure to let the icing dry completely between stages for best results.
+- Be sure to let the icing dry completely between stages for the best results.

 Notes